pomf/pomf/README.md

 ## Credits

-Pomf was created by Eric Johansson and Peter Lejeck for [Pomf.se](http://pomf.se/).
+Pomf was created by Eric Johansson and Emma Lejeck for [Pomf.se](http://pomf.se/).
 The software is currently maintained by the community.